Berlin Tempelhof Airport: Closing down air traffic

-Referendum against closing
+Referendum against closure

 An initiative for a nonbinding referendum against the closure was held and failed, after the initial number of signatures required were collected.
 According to the constitution of the state of Berlin, the number of supportive signatures that were required to be collected within four months in order to compel a referendum amounts to 7% of the population of Berlin entitled to vote – 169,784.
 After the four-month period for the collection of signatures 203,408 signatures had been lodged.

 The referendum was held on 27 April 2008.
 All eligible voters received an information brochure along with their notification.
 A majority of the votes was necessary to support the referendum, but this had to be at least one quarter of all eligible Berlin voters.

 The initiative for keeping Tempelhof open was supported by the Interessengemeinschaft City-Airport Tempelhof (ICAT) along with a couple of opposition parties in the Berlin city parliament: the Christian Democratic Union and the Free Democratic Party citing primarily the need for an inner-city airport for business and private flyers as well as nostalgic reasons.
 Representatives from the ICAT suggested keeping the airport open up until Schönefeld Airport was to be completed in about 2012.
 The Berlin government insisted on the closure of the airport for legal, long-term economic, and environmental reasons, in particular to ensure the expansion of Schönefeld International.
 Environmental groups and the Green party supported them in this.

 Plans for the future would include for example a Berlin airlift museum in the old terminal building, commercial space for innovative businesses, new housing and industrial areas, sports facilities, and parks.
 Legally the decision in favour of closure at the end of October 2008 was irrevocable and the referendum was nonbinding.
 A subsequent reopening would have faced high legal barriers; but some legal experts claimed there may be means to circumvent this.